CruiseOutlook

 Heads Up

-Be cautious of your belongings in crowded areas, as petty theft can occur.
-It's also wise to confirm taxi fares before starting your journey to avoid misunderstandings.
+Be cautious of your belongings in crowded areas, as pickpocketing can occur.
+Also, familiarize yourself with local customs and tipping practices to enhance your experience.